Welcome to my webspace!

 Vector Graphics Editor | Inkscape |

-The Linux distributions I have used over the years and probably more: Debian, Ubuntu, CentOS, Arch Linux, Artix, Manjaro, Devuan, PCLinuxOS, Fedora, RHEL, SME Server, Knoppix, Feather Linux, CoreOS, OpenWRT, DD-WRT, TomatoWRT, FreeNAS, Proxmox, Sugar, Gentoo, Raspbian, Raspberry Pi OS, and DSLinux.
+Throughout my years of using GNU/Linux, I have had the pleasure of experimenting with a vast array of distributions, including but not limited to: Debian, Ubuntu, CentOS, Arch Linux, Artix, Manjaro, Devuan, PCLinuxOS, Fedora, RHEL, SME Server, Knoppix, Feather Linux, CoreOS, OpenWRT, DD-WRT, TomatoWRT, FreeNAS, Proxmox, Sugar, Gentoo, Raspbian, Raspberry Pi OS, and DSLinux.
+Each of these distributions has its own unique features and characteristics that have contributed to my extensive knowledge and experience with Unix-like systems.

 Choice of hardware

-Please note: A Thinkpad laptop is not the only device I own, it's just lets talk to hackers about what I have that can be hacked around a lot.
-More devices to be added.
+Please note: A Thinkpad laptop and a pinebook are not the only devices I own, it's just lets talk to hackers about what I have that can be hacked around a lot.

 Some things on hacker culture